projetoKhali/api3/README.md

 # Structure

-This repository contains both the [Back-End](./api/) and the [Front-End](./web/) of the challenged proposed by the FATEC alongside the contracted company.
+This repository contains both the [Back-End](./api/) and the [Front-End](./web/) of the challenge proposed by the FATEC alongside the contracted company.

 ## Back-End `./api/`
 ### Technologies: